 Lewis Tops © Mark Bridgwater

-We regularly hold field trips to local areas of interest, as well as working bees at Calder Green Reserve and Mahoe-nui Bush in Greenwood Park near Evans Pass, as well as trips to our hut, Boyle Base, in Lewis Pass.
+We regularly hold field trips to local areas of interest, as well as working bees at our projects which include Calder Green Reserve and Mahoe-nui Bush in Greenwood Park near Evans Pass, as well as trips to our hut, Boyle Base, in Lewis Pass.

 We run regular field trips and volunteer days.
 Have a look at our programme of events to see if there is anything that tickles your fancy!